Aside from pornography, it is the most popular topic of questions I get.

 Before an artist creates, she imagines what the product will be like.
 As a composer writes a score, she imagines what it will sound like.
 Before a writer crafts her story on paper, she walks it out in her mind, imagining the sights, sounds, and textures.
 Before a woman holds her first child, she imagines those moments and her mind races through the years, picturing first steps and birthdays and graduations and grandbabies.
 Before a couple says “I do,” they dream about their wedding day and their future together.

-God is a creator and I believe, though I can’t chapter and verse it, that He has instilled a bit of that creativity in each of us.
+God is a creator and I believe He has instilled a bit of that creativity in each of us.

 We are the only creature, for instance, that can appreciate beauty.
 We photograph sunsets and rock formations.
 We run brushes on canvas to attempt to recreate the beauty around us.
 We write music and poetry.
 We tell stories and sing.